vincentcasseau/vincentcasseau.github.io/how-tos-cfd-nonequilibrium.md

    + the electronic mode of all particles must be turned off (see [A. §1.2](https://vincentcasseau.github.io/how-tos-cfd-thermophysical/#12-disablingenabling-the-electronic-mode-of-a-particle))
    + the molecules must be planar

-If the above conditions are fulfilled, then the <b style="color: #228B22">thermophysicalProperties</b> dictionary setup is
+If the above conditions are fulfilled, then the <dict>thermophysicalProperties</dict> dictionary setup is

 ```c++
     downgradeToSingleTv          no;
     downgradeToSingleTemperature no;
 ```

-On top of the energy exchange processes described in [§2.1](https://vincentcasseau.github.io/how-tos-cfd-nonequilibrium/#21-two-temperature-solver-single-vibro-electronic-energy-pool), the <span style="color: #228B22">thermalRelaxationModels</span> subdictionary is augmented with vibrational-vibrational (V—V) and electron-vibrational (e—V) energy transfers.
+On top of the energy exchange processes described in [§2.1](https://vincentcasseau.github.io/how-tos-cfd-nonequilibrium/#21-two-temperature-solver-single-vibro-electronic-energy-pool), the <subdict>thermalRelaxationModels</subdict> subdictionary is augmented with vibrational-vibrational (V—V) and electron-vibrational (e—V) energy transfers.

 ```c++
 thermalRelaxationModels